GermanPearls/time-tracker/readme.txt

 * Clients including contact information, separate bill-to information, and how the client found you
 * Projects, which can have several related tasks
-* Recurring weekly or monthly tasks, these will automatically add new tasks to your to do list
+* Recurring weekly, monthly, or yearly tasks; Tasks will automatically be added to your to do list based on your chosen frequence
 * To do list with open items, due dates, time budget, and task status
 * Time worked including work notes and time billed